Most Common Home Buyer Questions

 What is a board package?

 All condos and co-ops in NYC have a board of directors.
 The board sets the rules for the building, including how they select new buyers.
-It’s an electable position and can only be held by residents of the building.
-Every buyer will be required to provide a board package for their review, including financial information, personal information, and anything else they require.
-This is usually nothing more than a formality; they can’t stop you from buying the property unless they agree to buy it themselves.
+It’s an electable position and can only be held by building residents.
+Every buyer must provide a board package for their review, including financial information, personal information, and anything else they need.
+This is usually a formality; they can’t stop you from buying the property unless they agree to buy it themselves.

 What is the REBNY financial statement?

 Most condo and co-op boards require buyers to complete the REBNY financial statement.
-Essentially, it’s a personal and financial statement that will include details about the buyer’s assets, liabilities, income, and expenses.
-Supporting documents such as bank statements and investment holding statements will be required.
+Essentially, it’s a personal and financial statement that includes details about the buyer’s assets, liabilities, income, and expenses.
+Supporting documents such as bank statements and investment holding statements will also be required.

 What is the difference between a mortgage pre-approval and prequalification?

 A prequalification is a preliminary determination by a bank or lender to determine whether a buyer can obtain a mortgage.
-It’s not very thorough and doesn’t look into whether any buyer’s statements are factual.
+It’s not thorough and doesn’t look into whether any buyer’s statements are factual.
 The buyer is asked to state their level of credit, assets, liabilities, income, and expenses.
-The bank will estimate the loan amount they can expect to borrow based on this.
+Based on this, the bank will estimate the loan amount they can expect to borrow.

 What is PMI Insurance for Mortgages?

 The market today is full of products related to mortgage insurance.
-Some of these work to help you save money to purchase a home; others serve to make your mortgage payments in the event of ill health, death, or loss of work due to disability.
+Some of these help you save money to purchase a home; others make your mortgage payments in the event of ill health, death, or loss of work due to disability.

 The best deals on this type of insurance are directly from the insurance companies.
-Lenders commonly offer package deals that cost you more and don’t provide many benefits.
-So while your bank may try to get you to purchase mortgage life insurance, it is usually more cost-effective to buy it from someone else.
+Lenders commonly offer packages that cost you more and don’t provide many benefits.
+So, while your bank may try to get you to purchase mortgage life insurance, it is usually more cost-effective to buy it from someone else.

 Mortgage life insurance

-Buying mortgage life insurance through your lender can be up to three times the expense of a term life insurance policy in the same amount, yet the effects are the same; in the event of a death, you will be able to pay off your mortgage.
-If you buy an additional insurance policy to pay off your mortgage in the event of a death, then you want to compare the cost of getting two policies versus a single package policy through your lender.
+Buying mortgage life insurance through your lender can be up to three times the expense of a term life insurance policy in the same amount, yet the effects are the same; in the event of a death, you can pay off your mortgage.
+If you buy an additional insurance policy to pay off your mortgage in the event of a death, you want to compare the cost of getting two policies versus a single-packaged policy through your lender.

 However, if you have a history of bad credit, your lender may require you to have insurance.
 If this is the case, you will need additional insurance coverage.
 Typically, this type of policy will be for private mortgage insurance.
 However, it is a different type of insurance.